 They will also carry out a Crime Prevention Assessment and make recommendations for target hardening opportunities to secure the land.
 The PCC will match fund target hardening measures with the landowner.

-Private landowners are eligible for one clearance.
+As a general rule, private landowners are eligible for one clearance.

 Private landowners are eligible to benefit for the scheme if they have a contract in place to cover the collection and / or disposal of agricultural and other commercial waste arising from commercial farming operations.

 Unregistered land may only receive funding for one clearance per location.
 If an organisation is willing to target harden unregistered land, the PCC may consider match funding measures for unregistered land to support the effort to prevent further criminality.